bbfrederick/rapidtide/docs/usage.rst

    "XXX_desc-initialmovingregressor_timeseries", ".tsv, .json", "The raw and filtered initial probe regressor, at the original sampling resolution", "Always"
    "XXX_desc-movingregressor_timeseries", ".tsv, .json", "The probe regressor used in each pass, at the time resolution of the data", "Always"
    "XXX_desc-oversampledmovingregressor_timeseries", ".tsv, .json", "The probe regressor used in each pass, at the time resolution used for calculating the similarity function", "Always"
-   "XXX_desc-refinedmovingregressor_timeseries", ".tsv, .json", "The raw and filtered probe regressor produced by the refinement procedure, at the time resolution of the data", "Exists if passes > 1"
+   "XXX_desc-refinedmovingregressor_timeseries", ".tsv, .json", "The raw and filtered probe regressor produced by the refinement procedure, at the time resolution of the data", "Present if passes > 1"
 ..